Working hard on your weight loss? Awesome!

 9. Flavored Yogurt

-Keep it healthy!
-Choose unflavoured yoghurt and add some fruits as a natural sweetener or choose the low- sugar versions of the product.
+Choose unflavored yogurt and add some fruits as a natural sweetener or choose the low- sugar versions of the product.

 10. Light Ice-Cream